 Most likely the added sugar and peppers are to add the needed sweetness for the sauce.
 If you’ve ever made a sauce using tomato paste you have to add sugar otherwise it tastes bitter and unpleasant.
+This is what I recommend with our classic pizza sauce recipe.
 So with the tomato sauce that’s all taken care of you.

 Easy Pasta Sauce using Cans of Tomato Sauce

 - 4 tbsp extra virgin olive oil

 - 1 diced onion

 - 8 oz tomato paste

 - Heat olive oil in pot over medium heat

 - Add in diced onion and cook until translucent making sure not to burn by stirring frequently (about 10 minutes)

 - Add in crushed garlic and keep stirring until very fragrant making sure not to burn the garlic at all! (about 2-3 minutes)